Skip to content

 showProtocolView()

-// If the privacy statement is agreed
+// If agree to privacy statement

 if (agreeProtocol) {